hnguyen1179/notAirbnb/README.md

   ```

   ## Issue With Backend
-  As of Nov 2022, Heroku discontinued their free tier and switched to a subscription service in order to host Postgres servers and so the backend isn't   working :(
+  As of Nov 2022, Heroku discontinued their free tier and switched to a subscription service in order to host PostgreSQL dbs and dynos and so the     backend isn't working :(

   Attempts to reconnect the backend will be made once I have more time freed up!

-  Edit: Fixed for the most part.
+  Edit: Fixed for the most part!
 Migrated the backend to use Apollo 4 and querying is working, however mutations like auth are unfortunately still down